Prime Minister Narendra Modi heads into elections that start next month facing criticism over his economic performance (Tolga AKMEN)

-That raised particular suspicion since it was when “demonetisation” — one of Modi’s biggest and most derided economic policies when 86 percent of banknotes were withdrawn — hit businesses hard.
+That raised particular suspicion since this was when “demonisation” — one of Modi’s biggest and most derided economic policies when 86 percent of banknotes were withdrawn — hit businesses hard.

-This was followed in 2017 by the tardy rollout of a nationwide new Goods and Services Tax (GST), which has been praised by experts but which has had considerable teething problems.
+This was followed in 2017 by the tardy rollout of a nationwide new Goods and Services Tax (GST) with which many sectors have struggled to get to grips.

 “The national and global reputation of India’s statistical bodies is at stake.
 More than that, statistical integrity is crucial for generating data that would feed into economic policy-making and that would make for honest and democratic political discourse,” the report said.